S

 What Amazon actually requires

 Amazon's attendance policy uses a point-based system tracked through ADAPT.
 Unexcused absences cost you points; excused absences — backed by documentation from a licensed healthcare provider — do not.
 For most shorter absences, that documentation just needs to come from a licensed physician, include the dates of absence, and confirm you were unable to work.
-That's it.
+That covers most short absences — but a DLS case asks for more (below).

 For absences running longer than a few days — or if your case gets routed to Amazon's Disability & Leave Services (DLS), administered through WorkCare — the documentation has to come on Amazon's own forms: the E103 Health Care Provider Form and the E117 Authorization to Obtain and Disclose Information.
 More on that below.